Weird Science

 Ples M., Sztuczne mięśnie w naszej pracowni (eng.
 Pneumatic Artificial Muscles in Our Lab), Biologia w Szkole (Biology in School), 3 (2021), Forum Media Polska Sp. z o.o., pp. 52-56

-In our explorations, we have frequently dealt with the topic of locomotion, considering the mechanisms of movement and related phenomena among representatives of the plant kingdom Planta and the animal kingdom Animalia [1] [2] [3] [4].
-Until now, we have tended to focus more on the foundations of plant movement, as those mechanisms tend to be more foreign to us—after all, we ourselves belong to animal organisms.
-Today, however, I would like you, Dear Reader, to accompany me in simple experiments concerning muscles, which provide the basic “drive” for animal bodies, whether in terms of locomotion or other movements.
+In our explorations, we have frequently dealt with the topic of locomotion, examining the mechanisms of movement and related phenomena among representatives of the plant kingdom (Planta) and the animal kingdom (Animalia) [1] [2] [3] [4].
+So far, we have focused primarily on plant movement because those mechanisms often feel more unfamiliar.
+This makes sense, given that we ourselves belong to the animal kingdom.
+Today I invite you, Dear Reader, to join me in a few simple experiments involving muscles.
+These tissues provide the essential force that drives movement in animal bodies, whether it involves locomotion or other types of motion.

 The muscle musculus is an organ endowed with the ability to contract actively.
 It is one of the structural and functional components of the locomotor system as a whole.
 Notably, muscles form the active, or drive, elements of this system.
 They are found in higher invertebrates Invertebrata and in all vertebrates Vertebrata.